 Who is involved?

-Food councils are intentionally cross-sector.
+Food councils are intentionally cross-sector and consist of multiple individuals and organizations.
 They often include representation with the following groups:

 - Public health professionals